Bay Area Family Photographer Blog

 Weekday mornings are typically the quietest time to photograph here.

-Why this location works
+Why Third Avenue works

 Best Beach Locations Near San Mateo